What’s So Toxic About Positivity Anyway?Pin

 Dr Lynda Shaw, a change specialist, chartered psychologist and cognitive neuroscientist (drlyndashaw.com), adds that “as a society, we really like to use language like ‘positive emotions’ and ‘negative emotions.
 But the truth is, there’s no such thing as good and bad feelings.
 All emotional states are valuable to our human experience, and anxiety, anger and fear are primitive ways of keeping us safe and well.”

-This is really my biggest problem.
+This is my biggest problem.
 Sometimes, sadness, grief, anger, and uncertainty are entirely appropriate, so why are we telling people to ignore those emotions?

-Look at it this way, when we watched George Floyd’s death on video, we all felt something, and it probably wasn’t all that pleasant.
-Or, when we read the overwhelming number of deaths from COVID, we felt something.
-Maybe we all didn’t feel exactly the same thing, but we all felt something, and maybe most of all we felt a need to do something about it.
-If we had simply flipped the page and focused on what we are grateful for, we weren’t changing anything, we aren’t doing the things we need to do to keep ourselves safe and well.
+Look at it this way: When we watched George Floyd’s death on video, we all felt something, and it probably wasn’t all that pleasant.
+Or, when we read the overwhelming number of fatalities from COVID-19, we felt something.
+Maybe we all didn’t feel the same thing, but we all felt something, and maybe most of all, we felt a need to do something about it.
+If we had flipped the page and focused on what we are grateful for, we wouldn’t have changed anything, and we wouldn’t have been doing what we needed to do to keep ourselves safe and well.
 We are just ignoring it.

 That doesn’t sound healthy to me.
 It sounds, in fact, toxic.